KingWaffleIII/KingWaffleIII/README.md

 ### Hi there!

-**I'm KingWaffleIII, a student who's interested in aviation, web technologies, Spigot plugin development and cryptography.**
+**I'm KingWaffleIII, a student who's interested in aviation, web technologies and Spigot plugin development.**
-I'm primarily focused in Django and its REST framework, Spigot plugin development and Discord.JS, love TypeScript and want to learn Rust.
+I'm primarily focused in Django and its REST framework, Spigot plugin development and Discord.JS.

 ### Languages:
-1. TypeScript
+1. TypeScript (JavaScript)
 2. Python
 3. Rust
 4. Java
-5. JavaScript

 ## Projects
 - [Plane](https://github.com/KingWaffleIII/plane), a Discord bot to help RAF cadets with their RAFK (RAF Knowledge) and aircraft recognition.